M250 light machine gun: History

-On 19 April 2022, the United States Army awarded a 10-year contract to SIG Sauer to produce the XM250 machine gun, along with the XM7 rifle, to replace the M249 Squad Automatic Weapon and M4 carbine, respectively.
-The names were chosen as the next numbers sequentially to the weapons they will replace (the rifle was originally designated the XM5, but was later changed to XM7).
-The first batch of twenty-five XM7s and fifteen XM250s were planned to be delivered in late 2023.
-In total, the Army plans to procure a total of 107,000 M7s and 13,000 M250s for close combat forces.
-The contract has the capacity to build additional weapons should the U.S. Marine Corps and U.S. Special Operations Command choose to be included.
+On 19 April 2022, the United States Army awarded a 10-year contract to SIG Sauer to produce the XM250 light machine gun, along with the XM5 rifle (later redesignated XM7), to replace the M249 Squad Automatic Weapon and M4 carbine, respectively.
+The names were chosen as the next numbers sequentially to the weapons they will replace.
+The first batch of 25 XM7s and 15 XM250s were planned to be delivered in late 2023.
+In total, the Army plans to procure a total of 107,000 XM7s and 13,000 XM250s for close combat forces.
+The contract includes an option to build additional XM7s and XM250s should the U.S. Marine Corps and U.S. Special Operations Command choose to be included.

-The XM250 light machine gun was delivered to soldiers in the 101st Airborne Division and 75th Ranger Regiment in September 2023 for user tests.
+In September 2023, the XM250 was delivered to soldiers in the 101st Airborne Division and 75th Ranger Regiment for user tests.
 1st Battalion, 506th Infantry Regiment of the 101st Airborne Division officially began fielding it in March 2024.

-In May 2025, the weapon was type classified as the M250.
+In May 2025, the XM250 was type classified as the M250 light machine gun.